 It will require some creative thinking to determine where industry turns to for its future energy sources, with a wide range of possible options such as methanol, ammonia, hydrogen, biofuels, electricity and liquified natural gas.
 All alternatives to the fuel oil currently used will require heavy capital investment, not only in ships and their engines, but also in ports’ infrastructure, to provide bunkering facilities, charging stations, and other essential facilities.

 The IMO took the first steps to clean up the industry in 2020 by imposing a tight 0.5% cap on the dangerous sulfur content of the heavy fuel oil that ships used until then and also by extending its designated “emission-control areas” which impose an even stricter 0.1% sulfur limit.

 Retrofitting the old, developing the new

 A third expensive issue that needs to be addressed by the shipping industry is the age of the world’s fleet.
 Ships today are typically scrapped earlier than they used to be.
 The average age of ships leaving service now is 25 years or less, well down from the average in 2007 of over 30 years.
 Today, one-fifth of the global fleet is already more than 20 years old, old in shipping terms, and therefore more expensive both to run and to insure.
-The costs of retrofitting a fleet to address the problems of GHG emissions and waste can be substantial, prompting shipowners to adopt a two-pronged approach: progressively replace their fleets with newer, more eco-friendly vessels, and improve the performance of vessels of intermediate age through retrofit.
+The costs of retrofitting a fleet to address the problems of GHG emissions and waste can be substantial, prompting shipowners to adopt a two-pronged approach: progressively replace their fleets with new generation, more sustainable vessels, and improve the performance of vessels of intermediate age through retrofit.

 As banks withdraw, alternative financing will step in